FoMEMO: Towards Foundation Models for Expensive Multi-objective Optimization: Methodology

 \subsection{Data Generation}

-Given that expensive data of real-world experiments are typically scarce and users’ potential preferences can be difficult to obtain, we implement a data generation mechanism designed to simulate a substantial amount of potential scenarios that the model may encounter.
-This process enables us to create a diverse and lightweight dataset that enhances the model's ability to generalize and respond rapidly to various situations, ultimately improving its optimization performance in emerging real-world tasks.
+While the pre-training distribution should ideally align with that of real-world functions, capturing such a distribution is often challenging due to limited empirical data.
+To bridge this gap, we implement a data generation mechanism designed to simulate a vast array of surrogate scenarios that the model may encounter.
+This approach enables the creation of a diverse yet computationally efficient dataset, bolstering the model's generalization capacity and enabling rapid adaptation to complex, unseen real-world optimization tasks.